scalatra/scalatra-website/guides/databinders.md

 case class type it's operating upon.

 `ParamsOnlyCommand` is basically a Command with type conversion enabled.
-It allows population of a model's fields from incoming params when it's operating upon a Scala case class.
+It allows population of a command's fields from incoming params.

 Finally, there's the concrete `CreateTodoCommand` class.
 This is the first command object we'll use, and its job will be to create a Todo object